strimzi/proposals/044-kraft-liveness-readiness.md

 The proposed probes are:

-* Liveness: controller is listening on the port of the first address in `controller.listener.names` (9090)
+* Liveness: the Java process in the container is running
-* Readiness: controller is listening on the port of the first address in `controller.listener.names` (9090)
+* Readiness: controller is listening on the port 9090 which is configured in `controller.listener.names`

 ### Broker only mode

 The proposed probes are:

-* Liveness: broker is listening on the port of the address of `inter.broker.listener.name` (9091)
+* Liveness: broker is listening on the port 9091 which is configured in `inter.broker.listener.name`
 * Readiness: the BrokerState metric >=3 && != 127

 **Note:** This means the brokers will not become ready until a majority of the controllers